 Sheep Information can be found here to help you with participation in the 4-H/FFA Sheep Project.
 Events will be posted in the workshops section as well as details for the annual lamb identification and weigh in information for the Green County Fair.
 If you have any questions regarding the sheep project, contact the Extensoin Green County office at 608-328-9440.

-Wisconsin has replaced the MAQA program with the YQCA program, a youth education certification program on the issues of animal welfare, food safety and character education.
+Wisconsin required the YQCA program, a youth education certification program on the issues of animal welfare, food safety and character education.

 YQCA gives families more flexibility in gaining this required certification, by offering them two different learning methods: